zksecurity/stark-book/src/starkex/facts.md

 ## Example of checking if a fact is registered

-[Starknet]() is one user of SHARP, and as such their smart contract uses the fact registry.
+[Starknet](https://book.starknet.io/) is the main application making use of SHARP, and as such their smart contract uses the fact registry directly.

-The main function of Starknet is [`updateState()`](https://github.com/mimoo/starknet-contracts/blob/main/contracts/Starknet.sol#L176) which updates the state based on proofs that have been verified:
+The main function of Starknet is [`updateState()`](https://github.com/mimoo/starknet-contracts/blob/main/contracts/Starknet.sol#L176), which updates the state based on proofs that have been verified:

 ```js
     function updateState(